Montréal-Sud: Place Charles-Le Moyne

 There is also a hotel on de Sérigny street.
 Since 1972, the hotel has carried the banners Holiday Inn, Ramada, Radisson and now Sandman.

-Université de Sherbrooke constructed a campus in the area, including a 17-story and a 12-story tower.
+Université de Sherbrooke constructed a campus in the area, including a 16-story tower in 2010.

-Place Charles-Le Moyne is surrounded by major highways, Autoroute 20/Route 132 near the river in the north, the entrance ramp of Jacques-Cartier Bridge to the west, and Taschereau Boulevard to the south and east.

-The Ville de Longueuil announced in 2017 that it is seeking $3 billion to invest in the area.
-The plan, called "Longueuil 2035," would re-brand the area around Place Charles-Le Moyne as "Downtown Longueuil" and position it as an accessible alternative to downtown Montreal.
+The city of Longueuil announced in 2017 that it is seeking $3 billion to invest in the area.
+The project is to turn the entire area into a new downtown by 2035.
 The plan includes multiple new residential and office buildings, creating direct access to the nearby Saint Lawrence River for recreational use, and improved cycling and pedestrian access.

 Place Longueuil

-Also located within the former municipal boundaries of Montréal-Sud is Place Longueuil, a shopping centre located 500 metres (500 yards) north-east of Place Charles-Le Moyne.
+Also located within the former municipal boundaries of Montreal-South is Place Longueuil, a shopping centre located 500 metres (500 yards) from Place Charles-Le Moyne.

-Place Longueuil was the first shopping mall in Longueuil and is now the largest mall within city limits.
+Place Longueuil was the first shopping mall in Longueuil and is now the largest indoor shopping centre within city limits.
 Place Longueuil lies between Place Charles-Le Moyne and rue St-Charles, the commercial street in Old Longueuil.

 Mayors

 Population

-Montréal-Sud merged with Longueuil on January 28, 1961.
+Montreal-South merged with Longueuil on January 28, 1961.